Find Affordable College Courses

 New Haven, CT

-Yale University did quite well in this year’s ranking of the most popular places for history students to get a doctor’s degree.
-It came in at #22 on the list.
-Yale is a large private not-for-profit school located in the midsize city of New Haven.
+Yale University came in at #22 in this year’s edition of the Most Popular History Doctor’s Degree Schools ranking.
+Yale is a large private not-for-profit school located in the city of New Haven.

 Women make up 50% of the history majors at the school.